Note

 Theoretical Background#

-Residence time in groundwater systems represents the travel time of water through the aquifer:
+Residence time represents the travel time of water through the aquifer:

 \[t_{residence} = \frac{V_{pore}}{Q} \cdot R_f\]